 We depend on these same waters to provide electricity for our homes, irrigation for our crops, livelihoods for our fishermen, and a place for our families to play, picnic, camp and hike.

-Our theme this year is “Dances with Salmon 2012″.
+Our theme this year is “Super Salmon”.
 An exciting menu of hands-on activities and “edutainment” gives visitors a unique opportunity to discover and appreciate the complexities of the natural world and the significance of salmon to people of the northwest.
 Students from schools throughout north central Washington visit the Festival during the two special school days.
-On Saturday and Sunday the event attracts thousands of visitors from the northwest.
+On Saturday the event attracts thousands of visitors from the Pacific Northwest and beyond.